Call for Papers

 Author Guidelines

-Languages of the Congress
+Languages of the Conference

 iTel2025 is a multilingual conference.
 Proposals may be submitted in Portuguese, Spanish, French, German, or English.